About Our Staff

 Roots’ School of Theatre

-Mindy Root (Owner/Instructor: 3rd-8th Grade Musical, Private Voice Lessons) Moved back to Indiana from NYC in 2016.
-She received her BM in Vocal Performance from Ball State University in 2012.
+Mindy Root (Owner; Private Voice Lessons) received her BM in Vocal Performance from Ball State University in 2012.
 While in NYC, Mindy received her vocal training from Valentine Peytchinov and she was a regular performer with Vocal Productions NYC.
 Mindy has been an instructor for the Barn RATS summer theater program at Mud Creek Theater for the past seven years.
 The last several years Mindy has also been a featured soloist with the White River Wind Symphony.
 Mindy’s most recent credits include Purcell’s Dido and Aeneas (Dido), Mozart’s Don Giovanni (Zerlina), and Donizetti’s Lucia di Lammermoor (Lucia).
 Just a few of her other favorite roles: Antonia in Les contes d’Hoffmann, Brigitta in Iolanta & Gianetta in L’elisir D’amore.
 Mindy loves her family and is obsessed with her adorable dog Katara.
 With God, all things are possible!

-Brad Root (Owner/Instructor: 3rd-8th Grade Musical) moved back to Indiana from New York City in 2016.
-He received his BFA in Acting from Ball State University in 2013.
+Brad Root (Owner/Director: 3-8 Grade Musical, Teen Musical) received his BFA in Acting from Ball State University in 2013.
 After graduating he started working as an instructor for the summer theatre program at Mud Creek Theater, in between his time in New York.
-For the next eight summers, he and his wife Mindy continued to run and expanded that program.
+For the next eight summers, he and his wife Mindy continued to run and expand that program.
 His favorite recent acting credits include Jason Hall’s Hitchcock inspired thriller Third Floor (Eleven), John Noel’s newest play Be a Man (Brad), and the New York Film Academy movie The Letter (Josh).

 Since moving back to Indiana, he appeared in Mud Creek Player’s production of Picasso at the Lapin Agile (Picasso), and also originated the role of Fred in Jeremy Grimmer’s play Adults through Fat Turtle Theatre Company.